samaguire/PowerBINotebooks/README.md

 Official installation instructions can be found [here](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).

-Open this repo in Visual Studio Code / Azure Data Studio will prompt to install the .Net Interactive Notebooks extension if not already installed.
+Opening this repo in Visual Studio Code / Azure Data Studio will prompt to install the .Net Interactive Notebooks extension if not already installed.

 ## Quick steps Visual Studio Code